ronaspen/Tableau-Challenge/README.md

 I then joined both the summer and winter excel files on another jupyter notebook, and exported it as a new excel file.

 I uploaded this summer/winter combined excel file to Tableau, and this is the file I used for the visualisations

+All the relevant excel files and jupyter notebook files are in this Github repo